MarionRichez/Dev-Tools-List/ToolsList.md

 - [Placeholdifier](https://github.com/pomber/placeholdifier) - Turn any website into a live wireframe.
 - [Wireframe](https://wireframe.cc/) - A powerful, intuitive app for creating and sharing wireframes.
+- [Excalidraw](https://excalidraw.com/) - Excalidraw is a virtual collaborative whiteboard tool that lets you easily sketch diagrams that have a hand-drawn feel to them.
+- [Wireflow](https://wireflow.co/) - Wireflow is free, online and open source tool for creating beautiful user flow prototypes.
+No Photoshop skills required!

 [Back to menu](#tools-list)